sdmx-twg/sdmx-rest/doc/content_negotiation.md

 [HTTP Content Negotiation](http://www.w3.org/Protocols/rfc2616/rfc2616-sec12.html) is a mechanism offered by HTTP that allows clients to indicate their preferred representation, language, encoding, etc. for a resource.

+> [!TIP]
+> HTTP Content-Negotiation is the standard way to support features such as format or language selection.
+However, there are use cases where an alternative is required.
+Please check the [Extending the SDMX REST API](extend.md) section for additional information about the alternative way of supporting these features.

 ## Format selection

 Using the HTTP Content Negotiation mechanism, the client specifies the desired format for the resource using the [Accept header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).